chuckabox/imc-prosperity-4/readme.md

 <br>

 ## 🗂 Repo Structure
-Our code is split into the rounds that they were built for, all of the EDA, research, manual, and trader code is located within them.
+Each round has its own folder, containing all our EDA, research, manual trading solutions, and algorithmic strategies.

-Good luck parsing it, things got a little scrappy near the end...
+It started out organized... then the 4 a.m. coding sessions happened.
+Good luck!

 <br>

 ## 🧠 What you're probably here for

-Below are descriptions for both our algorithmic and manual trading strategies.
-We tried to play things safe and focused on market neutral strategies (straight line pnl)
+Here’s a breakdown of our algorithmic and manual strategies.
+Our overall approach focused on market-neutral plays (straight-line PNL, no crazy bets).

 <details>
 <summary><h2>Round 1</h2></summary>